starga-ze/nf-engine/README.md

 Third-party libraries included or referenced in this project are governed by their respective licenses provided by the original authors and repositories.

+## Note
+This project is a runtime prototype created for personal architectural study.

+Some features may be incomplete, experimental, or intentionally simplified.
+Correctness, performance, fault tolerance, and security guarantees required for commercial or production-grade services are not guaranteed.